mctinker/Map-Tasker/README.md

 - Install maptasker by entering the following command into Terminal:

      `pip install maptasker`

+- To install it to a virtual environment, enter the following command into Terminal:

+     `cd xxx`, where 'xxx' is a directory into which you want to setup the virtual environment
+     `pip venv venv`
+     `set VIRTUAL_ENV {directory path to 'xxx'}/venv`
+     `source {directory path to 'xxx'}/venv/bin/activate`
+     `pip install maptasker`

-- From the GitHub 'Code' pull-down menu, select 'Download ZIP', save it into a new directory (e.g. /your_id/maptasker) and uncompress it into that directory.
+- To install it from GitHub, get the zip file by clicking on the ['Code'](https://github.com/mctinker/Map-Tasker) pull-down menu, select 'Download ZIP', save it into a new directory (e.g. /your_id/maptasker) and uncompress it into that directory.

 ### Usage